marytheshepherd/debbie/README.md

 ```
 Buffer overflow
 ```
-Don't press the buttons continuously.
+don't press the buttons continuously.
 Be patient.

 > [!CAUTION]
 The ESP8266 (ESP-01) baud rate *must* be set to 9600, while the Serial.begin()/Serial Monitor baud rates can be either 9600 or 115200.